What types of equity release plans are there?

 We’re a long-standing member of the Equity Release Council – an organisation set up in 1991 to help protect people taking out equity release.
 We make sure we meet the standards set out in their Statement of Principles.

 How long does equity release take?

 You’ll need to get legal and financial advice when you take out equity release, so the time it takes to finish your application can vary.
 Typically, once we get your lifetime mortgage application it takes about 8-12 weeks before you get your money.

 How does equity release affect benefits?

-Taking out equity release (a lifetime mortgage) cuts down the value you have in your home and the amount of any inheritance you leave.
+Taking out a lifetime mortgage will reduce the amount of inheritance you are able to leave and may affect your tax position and eligibility for welfare benefits.
 Your tax position and any entitlement to welfare benefits you have could also be affected.

 It might affect your entitlement to means-tested welfare benefits, like council tax benefit, pension credit, and certain health benefits.
 But your adviser will understand your personal situation and can explain this to you.

 Can I move house with equity release?

 If your new property meets our lending criteria at the time and we agree that you can, then you can happily move house and take your lifetime mortgage with you when you go.